Saamiya96/Saamiya96/README.md

  - 🔭 I’m currently working on: **building my portfolio**.

-- 🌱 I’m currently learning: **JRuby** from Exercism.
+- 🌱 I’m currently learning: **Ruby** from Exercism.

 - 🌟 My 2023 Goal: Become an **Instructor and Mentor** for aspiring students who want to get into tech!

-- ⚡ **About me**: I used to work as a radiographer and now undertaking a Software Developer Apprenticeship at an energy company!
+- ⚡ About me: I used to work as a radiographer and now undertaking a Software Developer Apprenticeship at an energy company!
 I will undergo my trainig at [Makers Academy]!

 </h3>